Cargo plane's engine catches fire, dropping debris that injures two people in a Dutch town - Local News 8

 “We understand that people are shocked and regret that this has happened,” MAA said.
 “Our attention now primarily focuses on those directly involved in this incident.”

+Longtail Aviation is based in St. George’s, Bermuda, and was formed in August 1999, according to its website.
+Longtail offers worldwide charter services, cargo support, aircraft management and acquisition sales, the website said.

+Boeing spokeswoman Jessica Kowal told CNN in a statement they were following news of the incident and referred CNN “to the Dutch Safety Board” for any information about the incident.

-News of the cargo flight’s emergency landing comes on the heels of a similar incident in the US on Saturday.
+News of the cargo flight’s emergency landing comes on the heels of a similar incident in the United States on Saturday.

 A United Airlines flight was forced to return to Denver International Airport after it suffered an engine failure shortly after takeoff, sending aircraft debris raining down on a suburb.
 The Boeing 777-200 safely returned to the Denver International Airport and no one was injured.